Rolisteam/DiceParser/HelpMe.md

 ```

 Display "Sword attack" and the result of the two dice.
-DiceParser ignore everything after the \#.
+DiceParser ignores everything after the \#.
 The whole part is treated as one comment.
-So DiceParser can answer question:
+So DiceParser can answer the question:

 ```
 1L[yes,no] # Am I evil ?